-Summer Scholars Program provides college bound high school junirs the opportunity to enroll in a course at UNO to earn college credits, prepare for college life and connect with University of Nebraska at Omaha faculty, staff and students.
-Summer Scholars is the primary recruitment effort of the Office of Multicultural Affairs.
+The Summer Scholars Program provides college bound high school juniors the opportunity to enroll in a course at UNO to earn college credits, prepare for college life and connect with University of Nebraska at Omaha faculty, staff and students.
 The goal of the Summer Scholars Program is to expose high school students to the dynamics of a college campus environment through a five-week pre-college summer session.

 Participants learn about college academic course work, time management, college admissions, ACT/SAT preparation, college scholarships and the financial aid process.
 They interact with university faculty and staff, explore career options and participate in community service activities.
 In addition to the academic benefits of the program, the scholars receive an increased awareness of social and cultural issues.

-Outside of the classroom, the Summer Scholars spend a week living at the Scott Residence Hall on UNO’s south campus.
+Outside of the classroom, the Summer Scholars spend a week living at the Scott Residence Hall on UNO’s Pacific Street campus.

 The Davis/Chambers Scholarship recognizes the most academically talented students from diverse backgrounds that find the financial requirements of post-secondary education an obstacle.
 Awarded for the first time in 1990, the Davis/Chambers Scholarship is already recognized as one of the University's most important ways of honoring outstanding Nebraska students.